hippiehunter/dblbook/src/common/variables.md

 ## Records
 `**Added this since we now have a "Groups" heading` Within the data division, records are structured data containers that can be either named or unnamed.
 They can hold multiple related data items of various types, but they differ from the aggregate data structures in other languages in that they represent an instance as well as a type definition.
 The compiler doesn't require you to put ENDRECORD `**keywords in all caps (like doc)?` at the end of a record but it is considered good form.
-Records are considered a top-level declaration within the data division so while you can nest groups within records you cannot nest records within records.
+Records are considered a top-level declaration within the data division, so while you can nest groups within records, you cannot nest records within records.

 #### Named vs Unnamed Records
 The existence of both named and unnamed records can be a little confusing for developers new to DBL.
 When should you use one over the other?
 Named records have two use cases.
 The first is code style, clarity.
 If you have a lot of fields, you might want to group them by purpose to make it easier to reason about them.
 The second and much more complex use is when you want to refer to all of the data`**"...refer to multiple fields with a single variable"?` as a single variable.
 That last sentence is `...This last use case is...` doing a lot of heavy lifting, so let's unpack it`**mixed metaphor?`.